cutlersr/iggypop/README.rst

 Versioning
 ---------------------

-Given the low cost of oligos per gene, you may want to test different versions of the same coding sequence (there is substantial variation in expression between codon-optimized variants of the same amino acid sequence.
+You may want to test different versions of the same coding sequence, as there can be substantial variation in expression between codon-optimized variants of the same amino acid sequence.
 The `--repeats` parameter allows you to generate multiple versions.
-This example generates five versions of the `input <in/test.gb>`_.

 .. code:: bash